renec-chain/renec/docs/src/integrations/exchange.md

 ### Minimizing Validator Port Exposure

-The validator requires that various UDP and TCP ports be open for inbound traffic from all other Solana validators.
-While this is the most efficient mode of operation, and is strongly recommended, it is possible to restrict the validator to only require inbound traffic from one other Solana validator.
+The validator requires that various UDP and TCP ports be open for inbound traffic from all other Renec validators.
+While this is the most efficient mode of operation, and is strongly recommended, it is possible to restrict the validator to only require inbound traffic from one other Renec validator.

 First add the `--restricted-repair-only-mode` argument.
 This will cause the validator to operate in a restricted mode where it will not receive pushes from